 Recruiting Or Selling?

-I recently wrote an article about the Isagenix business opportunity itself which goes into more detail about the recruiting side of things, the various costs involved and if it’s really worthwhile overall.
+In some cases though, it can be too much about recruiting and the majority of product sales are just coming from those in your downline who are trying to stay active.
+I recently wrote an article about the Isagenix business opportunity itself which goes into more detail about the recruiting side of things, the various costs involved and if it's really worthwhile overall.

 A Comparison To Alternative Products